top of page

 She facilitates workshops, speaks, consults and researches on topics related to:

-parenting and media
+cross cultural parenting and media

 online learning - media literacy